Subaru Ascent: Ascent Premium

+The Subaru Ascent Onyx Edition trim offers a sportier, more rugged look with exclusive features.
+It includes blacked-out exterior accents, unique 20-inch black alloy wheels, and an interior with water-repellent StarTex® upholstery, which is designed for durability and easy cleaning.
+The Onyx Edition also includes advanced tech features, such as a power moonroof, a hands-free power liftgate, and reverse automatic braking, enhancing convenience and safety.
+This trim level is ideal for those seeking a blend of adventure-ready aesthetics and enhanced functionality in a midsize SUV.

+Ascent Limited

 The Ascent Limited is the "luxury" trim level of the Ascent.
 It adds leather-trimmed upholstery, 20 in aluminum-alloy wheels, keyless access with push-button start, adaptive front headlamps, reverse automatic braking, and a power rear tailgate.
-Optional on the Ascent Limited is a "Technology Package" which adds a Harmon-Kardon premium audio system, panoramic moonroof, navigation, and a cargo area cover.
+Optional on the Ascent Limited is a “Technology Package” which adds a Harman Kardon premium audio system, panoramic moon roof, navigation, and a cargo area cover.

+Ascent Touring

 The Ascent Touring is the top-of-the-line Ascent trim level.
-It adds Java Brown leather-trimmed seating surfaces, second-row captain's chairs with seven-passenger seating, heated and ventilated front seats, rear sunshades, a panoramic power moonroof, and a Harman Kardon premium audio system with 14 speakers and 792 watts of total power.
+It adds Java Brown leather-trimmed seating surfaces, second-row captain's chairs with seven-passenger seating, heated and ventilated front seats, rear sunshades, a panoramic power moon roof, and a Harman Kardon premium audio system with 14 speakers and 792 watts of total power.

 For the 2022 model year, the Ascent received a new "Onyx Edition" trim level with unique black wheels, badging, and exterior trim.
-The Onyx edition also receives Subaru's "StarTex" water repellent seat material.
-The Onyx Edition slots between the Premium and Limited trim levels and receives more standard features over the Premium such as reverse automatic braking, a power rear tailgate, a heated steering wheel, and push button start.
-A single option package is available for the Onyx edition, which includes a panoramic moonroof, navigation, and a cargo cover.
+The Onyx edition also received water-repellent seat material.
+The Onyx Edition slots between the Premium and Limited trim levels and receives more standard features over the Premium, such as reverse automatic braking, a power rear tailgate, a heated steering wheel, and push button start.
+A single option package is available for the Onyx edition, which includes a panoramic moon roof, navigation, and a cargo cover.